chadcf/Moment/README.md

 Moment
 ======

+(in case anyone ever stumbles here... this is a fork of moment which adds support for fetching unparsable information from an input string, so that an event description can be used in addition to the date similar to google calendar)

 Natural Language Date/Time Parser Using Lex/Yacc/C

 Moment handles simple and complex expressions.
 Because it's written in C, it can easily be transferred to many other languages.